 Adobe family.
 Adobe, the owner of Magento, is finding uses for its other digital products within the Magento ecosystem.
 Currently, you can seamlessly integrate Adobe Experience Manager with Magento to improve the customization of pages so they cater to your target audience much better.

 Development time.
 Powerful customization capacity comes at a price.
 Full control over the development nuances and scaling of retail software is of vital importance for medium and big businesses but requires investments of time and money.

 No native auto-scale.
 So far, Magento Commerce doesn’t have a native auto-scale.
 However, the eCommerce platform “is addressing agility requirements by expanding the application’s GraphQL API coverage to enable headless commerce.”
-Besides, various hosting services offer their scaling solutions for Magento stores.
+Besides, various hosting services offer scaling solutions for Magento stores.

 Higher maintenance cost.
-Overall, Magento can be more costly to maintain, especially if you decide to use your own server infrastructure instead of third-party hosting.
+Overall, Magento can be more costly to maintain, especially if you decide to use your own server infrastructure instead of third-party web hosting.
 However, for bigger companies, the ultimate ownership over their digital ecosystem, upgrade capabilities, and customization capacity is often worth the price.

 Conclusion on Magento for Medium and Big Businesses

 Due to its customization capacity, native B2B and B2C functionality, and rich offering with plenty of extensions, Magento is among the top eCommerce platforms for large retailers and e-commerce store owners.
 Medium companies that include online growth in their business plan can benefit from Magento as well.
 At the same time, the platform is not the best option for smaller companies with tight budgets because of the need for Magento developers.